 Avoid cotton and goose down to help prevent hypothermia

-“Due to the long-term effects and potential fatalities of cold injury, a few ounces of prevention are worth a pound of cure,” says Barry Austin, Health and Safety Specialist at Workplace Safety North.
-“Most folks from northern Ontario know the importance of dressing properly for winter.
+“Due to the long-term effects and potential fatalities of cold injury, a few ounces of prevention are worth a pound of cure,” says Mike Lemay, Health and Safety Specialist at Workplace Safety North.
+“Most people from northern Ontario know the importance of dressing properly for winter.
 Not only do you need to stay warm and dry to prevent hypothermia during outdoor work, it’s also important to eat properly, stay active, and keep an eye on each other.

-“If you know a worker who's new to the region and may be unaccustomed to colder weather, it’s important to stress these simple points, especially dressing for the weather,” adds Austin.
+“If you know a worker who's new to the region and may be unaccustomed to colder weather, it’s important to stress these simple points, especially dressing for the weather,” adds Lemay.

 Dress the part: Avoid cotton and goose down

 While working outdoors, winter clothing is your single most important resource to keep warm.
 It’s essential to dress in loose-fitting layers, which trap heat easily and allow you to adjust clothing as your activities change throughout the day.
 If overdressed, you’ll work up a sweat as the day progresses.

 When you’re less active, sweat starts to cool your body down, so it’s important to wear enough layers to keep warm, but not so hot as to sweat excessively.
 If you are sweating profusely you may be overexerting yourself; work activities and hydration should be adjusted accordingly.
 Be sure to add layers of clothing as your activity level decreases.
 Layers should be made of fabrics that retain warmth when wet such as wool, polyester fleece, and polypropylene (often found in synthetic long-johns).